 “Why the benefits are worth spending $200,000 (direct costs) on an Econ degree” might be the better title to this AEA propaganda video aimed at unsuspecting undergrads.
 Yeah, this goes on everywhere today when it comes to marketing.
 Still, it is something anyone with a seasoned understanding of the real agenda of Econ departments, the…Continue reading Can you choke on a video?
 I almost did watching this piece of AEA propaganda.

 The article I am quoting from below merely scratches the surface when it comes to what is missing in the classroom (and doesn’t get it exactly right by saying that students “learn plenty of models”; actually they learn plenty of neoclassical models only).
-As the article correctly points out, though, students mostly don’t go on to…Continue reading Do Econ Majors Graduate With a Huge Knowledge Gap?
+As the article correctly points out, though, students mostly don’t go on to…Continue reading A Gaping Knowledge Gap?